feczkob/battleship/README.md

 They can ask for new positions via a call to the corresponding API endpoint.

 ## Features
-1. Create new user if not exist
+1. Create new user if it does not exist
 2. Find user by Id
 3. Get all users
 4. Change username